whimtrip/jwht-scrapper/README.md

-# jwht-scrapper - Fully Featured Java Scrapping Framework, highly pluggable and customizable
+# jwht-scrapper - Fully Featured Java Scrapping highly pluggable and customizable framework

 # Introduction
-This lib provides a lightweight, fully featured, highly pluggable and customizable Java Scrapping framework.
+This lib provides a fully featured, highly pluggable and customizable Java Scrapping framework.
 It was mainly designed to scrap web pages as HTML but other mapping types are supported thanks to custom user-defined Object mapper implementation possibilities.